Majo0209/Workshop/README.md

 ├─ KPI's.py              # KPI calculations from the database
-├─ data/                 # Folder with candidates CSV (provided by professor) ├─ EDA/                  # EDA notebooks and exploratory analysis
+├─ data/                 # Folder with candidates CSV (provided by professor) ├─ EDA/                  # EDA notebooks and exploratory analysis ├─ docs/                 # Images of dashboard or visual results └─ README.md             # This file

 ```